sjdv1982/seamless/sphinx/source/explained.md

 - Generic transformers (Python, compiled, etc.), with no environment
 - Generic transformers, with a conda environment.

+# Guidelines for experienced developers

+## Keep it simple, while you can

+The beginner's guide advice "keep it simple" contains good advice for a small, young project.
+With Jupyter, you can quickly set something up, adding Seamless's interactivity to Jupyter's own.
+This works best for workflows that are non-linear but with not too many steps, where the data is rather small, and the code too.

+When the code gets more complex, you should move away from Jupyter by mounting your code cells to files.
+Code that modifies the workflow becomes throw-away code.
+See "Moving away from Jupyter" for more details.

+When the data gets bigger, or execution becomes time-consuming, you should start thinking about data storage (TODO link) and job management (TODO link).
+With default settings, Seamless transformations are parallelized on your local machine and cached in memory, and you may want to change that.
+If the data gets really big, you should bring the computation where the data is.
+See the "big data" (TODO LINK) for more details.
+But even in that case, try to have a small-data version of your workflow that executes fast, so that you can modify the code easily and interactively.
+Whitelists work very well for this (TODO link).

+If either the code or the data gets bigger, you should start thinking about version control, and whether or not to use `seamless-new-project`.
+See the documentation for creating a Seamless project (TODO LINK) for more details.

+## Programming in two places

+Clearly distinguish between the "outside" code that *creates* the workflow, and the "inside" code cells (mostly transformers) that are part of the workflow.
+Inside code cells are polyglot and are executed in isolation (from each other, and from the outside).
+Outside code is written in Python, and you run it inside IPython or Jupyter.
+You don't need to keep outside code, because you can store the entire workflow as data.

+The "Moving away from Jupyter" section below explains that you should mount your code cells to the file system, and then remove the code from the notebook.
+Once it is part of your workflow, Seamless will store it for you, and you can also store it under version control as a file.
+Note that this applies only to "inside" code.
+In contrast, in a mature project, "outside" code that inspects or modifies the workflow should be considered ***throw-away code***.
+If you have moved away completely from Jupyter, you can simply use `seamless-ipython` to enter such code.
+Else, you can use `seamless-jupyter-connect` to connect a IPython-like console to Jupyter.
+In all cases, you execute the code, but you don't keep it: instead, you simply save the state of the workflow in a `.seamless` file.

+There is one use case where "outside" code may be kept.
+When it comes to describing the topology of the workflow (the steps and connections), you should normally rely on the status visualization web page (which you can modify, see "Edit the editor") or create your own flowcharts.
+But if that is not to your satisfaction, you do have the option to do it via code.
+In that case, modify the Seamless project's `define_graph` function in `load-project.py`.
+If you do so, `await load()` will execute that code instead of loading the `.seamless` file, assuming that it will build the connections and cell mounts of the workflow.
+If you don't use a Seamless project at all, simply store the "outside" code in a script and run it.

+## Moving away from Jupyter

+Seamless gives the illusion of being like Jupyter, but with non-linear execution.
+The **web server demo**( [BinderHub link TODO](), [GitHub link TODO]() ) gives an example where you start from a simple notebook and port it to Seamless, gaining an interactive web interface in the process.
+It is also about as far as you can push a Seamless workflow that is defined purely in Jupyter.
+Why is this?
+At the end of the demo, the next step would be to mount each code cell to a Python file, so that you can start modifying the calculation code of the workflow using a normal text editor or IDE.
+Whenever you save the file, the cell value is updated and the workflow recalculated.
+Each Python file can be put under Git version control, something that `seamless-new-project` sets up by default.
+However, the original unmodified code is still in the notebook!
+So if you re-run the notebook, and you re-mount the Python files, Seamless has to choose which version is correct: the one in the Python file, or the one in the notebook.
+In other words, either all of your modifications in the Python file get lost, or the code in the Python file supersedes the code of the notebook.
+By default, Seamless does the second thing (and gives you a warning), but it's ugly to have your notebook telling lies.
+It goes against the spirit of a notebook that tells a linear story on how you started from scratch and arrived at a result.
+And if you further modify the code also in the notebook, there will be no end of trouble.
+So the correct thing to do is to give up on the linear story and remove the now-outdated code from the notebook.

+Another case is the web interface generator, which is all based on files (`webform.json`, `index.html`, `index.js`) that are being auto-generated but that can be modified.
+In fact, these files are Seamless cells of a secondary context that are mounted to the file system (also see "Edit the editor").
+Re-loading the notebook, executing cells that re-build the workflow bit-by-bit, is bound to give merge conflicts with a file that contains the modified web interface for the entire workflow in its final state.

+In summary, ***once you start to offload your workflow to edited files, the time for linear notebook storytelling is over***.
+Does that mean that you should abandon Jupyter altogether?
+Not necessarily.
+You can keep Jupyter around as a dashboard, linking Seamless `Cell.traitlet` and `Cell.output` with ipywidgets.
+Or you can still use it as a scratch pad where you can quickly try out code, then incorporate it into your workflow when it seems to work, mounting it to a file.

+Note that all of this applies primarily to "inside" code.
+In contrast, "outside" code is normally throw-away code.
+See "Programming in to places" for detail.

+## Edit the editor
+TODO
+(Status graph is your friend)
+Don't be afraid to modify it.
+Light-weight experience: don't use seamless-new-project at all

 ### Deployment of transformations

 Each Seamless instance is able to do its own computation, but during deployment,